xenondevs/Docs/docs/nova/addon/items/tools.md

 1. Nova will load this class during addon initialization, causing your tool categories to be registered.

-You can then use your new tool category in the `BlockOptions` of your custom block to make those blocks only breakable with a tool of that category.
+You can then use your new tool category in the `Breakable` behavior of your custom block.